Verbascum thapsus: Agricultural impacts and control

 Other insects commonly found on great mullein feed exclusively on Verbascum species in general or V. thapsus in particular.
 They include mullein thrips (Haplothrips verbasci), Gymnaetron tetrum (whose larva consume the seeds), and the mullein moth (Cucullia verbasci).
-Useful insects are also hosted by great mullein, including predatory mites of the genera Galendromus, Typhlodromus, and Amblyseius, the minute pirate bug Orius tristicolor, and the mullein plant bug (Campylomma verbasci).
+Useful insects are also hosted by great mullein, including predatory mites of the genera Galendromus, Typhlodromus, and Amblyseius, the minute pirate bug Orius tristicolor, and the mullein bug (Campylomma verbasci).
 The plant's ability to host both pests and beneficials makes it potentially useful to maintain stable populations of insects used for biological control in other cultures, like Campylomma verbasci and Dicyphus hesperus (Miridae), a predator of whiteflies.
 A number of pest Lepidoptera species, including the stalk borer (Papaipema nebris) and gray hairstreak (Strymon melinus), also use V. thapsus as a host plant.

 Because of ample irritating hair, V. thapsus is resistant to grazing and contact herbicides.

 Control of the plant, when desired, is best managed via mechanical means, such as hand pulling and hoeing, preferably followed by sowing of native plants.
 Animals rarely graze it because of its irritating hairs, and liquid herbicides require surfactants to be effective, as the hair causes water to roll off the plant, much like the lotus effect.
 Burning is ultimately ineffective, as it only creates new bare areas for seedlings to occupy.
 G. tetrum and Cucullia verbasci usually have little effect on V. thapsus populations as a whole.
 Goats and chickens have also been proposed to control mullein.
 Effective (when used with a surfactant) contact herbicides include glyphosate, triclopyr and sulfurometuron-methyl.
 Ground herbicides, like tebuthiuron, are also effective, but they result in bare ground – ideal conditions for growing more mullein – and therefore require repeated application to prevent regrowth.